reimark/writing/blog/quora.md

 But if you visit Quora's [`/robots.txt`](https://www.quora.com/robots.txt) (the Internet's standard for sending web crawlers a strongly worded letter) you'll see that they single out the Internet Archive for exclusion.
 The Internet Archive respects the robots.txt standard, and so [there is no Wayback Machine content for Quora](https://web.archive.org/web/*/https://www.quora.com).

-Quora recognizes that this is significant enough to [merit an explanation](https://www.quora.com/robots.txt) in their `robots.txt`:
+Quora recognizes that this is significant enough to [merit an explanation](https://www.quora.com/robots.txt) in their `robots.txt`.

 <div class="highlight"><pre style="padding-left: 0">
  # People share a lot of sensitive material on Quora - controversial political